Do graph neural network states contain graph properties?: Methodology

 \section{Methodology}

-For each of the three datasets, we use a similar network architecture consisting of a number of GNN (GCN, GIN, or GAT) layers, followed by a pooling operation (mean-~\citep{kipf2017semi-supervised}, sum-\citep{xu2019how}, or max-pooling~\citep{hamilton2017inductive}), and then a number of dense layers.
-We optimized the hyperparameters to obtain the best models possible.
-For the \textbf{Grid-House dataset} the complete hyperparameter information can be found in \cref{table:brainib_hyperparameters}.
-We ran each model 20 times and took the one with the best accuracy.
-As expected, there is a correlation of 0.992 between task accuracy and the maximum probing accuracy as seen in \cref{fig:correlation}.
+We propose a pipeline to confirm that graph-theoretic properties are a good candidate for studying GNN inductive bias.
+For each of the three datasets, we compare different GNN architectures (GCN, GIN, or GAT).
+The first layers are followed by a pooling operation (mean-~\citep{kipf2017semi-supervised}, sum-\citep{xu2019how}, or max-pooling~\citep{hamilton2017inductive}), and then a number of dense layers.
+For the \textbf{Grid-House dataset} the full hyperparameter settings after optimization can be found in \cref{table:brainib_hyperparameters}.
+Because we can only probe on one model weights, we ran each model 20 times and took the one with the best accuracy.
+There is a correlation of 0.992 between the accuracy and the maximum probing score \cref{fig:correlation}.

-We compared different regularization methods.
-The explicit \textbf{$L_2$ regularization} encourages the network to keep the weights small, and we expect that this would make the embeddings less sensitive to fluctuations in the input data which would translate in later layers being more selective to graph properties. \textbf{Dropout} randomly disables a fraction of the neurons during each training iteration which forces the network to learn redundant representations, as any neuron could be dropped out.
+We also compare different regularization methods and their effect on GNN representations.
+It is known that explicit \textbf{$L_2$ regularization} encourages the network to keep the weights small.
+We expect that this will make the embeddings less sensitive to fluctuations in the input data which would translate in later layers being more selective to graph properties, leading to more specific receptive fields. \textbf{Dropout} randomly disables a fraction of the neurons during each training iteration which forces the network to learn redundant representations, as any neuron could be dropped out.
 These redundant representations might make it more difficult to linearly separate the graph embeddings.
 We expect later layers to distinguish less between graph properties.
+In other words, we expect more polysemanticity \citep{bereska_mechanistic_2024}.
 We plot only post-pooling layers for the sake of clarity.

-For the \textbf{ClinTox Molecular} dataset, we ranged the number of layers from 4 to 6 and hidden dimensions from 64 to 256.
-The final model architectures were selected based on optimal performance on the ClinTox dataset.
-For \textbf{fMRI FC connectomes} the hyperparamter search space is described in~\cref{table:fMRIhyperparameters}.